sagemath/trac_to_gh/Issue 1855.md

 # Issue 1855: [with 1-line patch; needs review] trivial but visibly very painful bug in plotting

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1855

 Original creator: was